Skip to main content

 Keeping our campus a safe and vibrant place for everyone is a top priority, and that includes the amazing events held every day.
 While we encourage a lively campus environment, it’s crucial to ensure that all events are planned with safety in mind.
 To support this, especially with events that might have a little extra going on – like big crowds, special setups, or even just unique activities – we have a process and guidelines in place.

-University Regulation UCF 4.0292 Potentially Hazardous Events requires that any event reasonably expected to create a risk of harm to people or property damage be reviewed and approved.
+University Regulation UCF 4.0292 Potentially Hazardous Events requires that any event that could reasonably be expected to create a risk of harm to people or damage to property be reviewed and approved.
+Events involving activities such as open flames, pyrotechnics, alcohol, crowds greater than 400, and / or animals fall under this category.
 All events held at Memory Mall require review.
+Please note the examples provided are not exhaustive.
 Other elements or characteristics of your event may necessitate the submission of a Safety Action for Event Form (SAFE form) for review.
-Below is additional information to help with the SAFE Form submission.
+Below is additional information to help with SAFE Form submission.

 Activities NOT Requiring SAFE Form Submission